Investment Company Act of 1940: History

 Following the founding of the mutual fund in 1924, investors invested in this new investment vehicle heavily.
-Five and a half years later, the Wall Street Crash of 1929 occurred in the stock market, followed shortly thereafter by the United States entry into the Great Depression.
+Five and a half years later, the Wall Street crash of 1929 occurred in the stock market, followed shortly thereafter by the United States entry into the Great Depression.
 In response to this crisis, the United States Congress wrote into law the Securities Act of 1933 and the Securities Exchange Act of 1934.

 In 1935, Congress requested that the SEC report on the industry, and the Investment Trust Study was reported between 1938 and 1940.
-The law as originally introduced was different from the law which passed; the original draft granted more broad power to the SEC, while the final bill was a compromise between the SEC and industry which was drafted and submitted to Congress by joint members of the SEC and industry, and Congress ultimately passed a similar version.
+The law as originally introduced was different from the law which passed; the original draft granted more broad power to the SEC, while the final bill was a compromise between the SEC and industry which was drafted and submitted to Congress by joint members of the SEC and industry, and Congress ultimately passed a similar version, unanimously.
 David Schenker, who became the head of the Investment Company Division at the SEC, was one of the original drafters.

 By 1992, the act had remained largely unchanged aside from amendments in 1970 to provide additional protections particularly around independent boards and limiting fees and expenses.